 It may be difficult to sell your property with Section 8 tenants later down the road.
 Potential buyers who are not interested in accepting housing vouchers may not want to deal with the hassle of ending leases to be able to rent to the free market again.

-2018 and Future HUD Section 8 Changes
+The Future of HUD Section 8 Changes

 Federal Funding Cuts